55 Wedding Centerpiece Ideas to Love for Every Style & Theme

-White roses and green go together like you and your boo—they're a perfect match.
+White roses and green go together like you and your partner—they're a perfect match.
 Plus they work with any color palette or style.

-We love hydrangea wedding centerpieces because they're stunning and they smell amazing.
-The combination of white and blue is fresh and fun—particularly perfect for an outdoor celebration.
+We love hydrangeas because they're stunning and they smell amazing.
+The combination of white and blue is fresh and fun—particularly perfect for an outdoor summer wedding.

-Mix small white blooms with your favorite greenery for a simple and pretty wedding centerpiece.
+Mix small white blooms with your favorite greenery for a simple and pretty centerpiece idea.
 Intersperse candles in between for a sophisticated touch.

-This wedding centerpiece only requires a few flowers.
-Pair hydrangeas with peonies and add in greenery of your choice (we love the idea of moss here).
-It's a simple wedding centerpiece that looks intricate.
+This petite arrangement only requires a few flowers.
+Pair hydrangeas with peonies and add in greenery of your choice (the fluffy green trick dianthus shown here is always a fun choice).
+It's a simple wedding centerpiece that still looks thought-out and intentional.

-An easy way to amp up your wedding flower centerpiece?
-Add a driftwood accent to the bottom.
+An easy way to amp up your simple florals?
+Add a driftwood accent to the bottom of low centerpieces.